Transport

 property.
 The building in the middle distance, with the solitary

 tree, is Rhosydd Chapel.
-Conglog quarry was linked to the Festiniog
+Conglog quarry was linked to the Ffestiniog

 railway by tramway from 1876.
 This tramway was never used to transport